Syrian peace process: 10 March agreement

-Commander-in-Chief of the SDF, Mazloum Abdi, was reportedly flown by a U.S. helicopter to Damascus to sign the memorandum, underscoring the U.S. role and its 'green light.'
+Commander-in-Chief of the SDF, Mazloum Abdi, was reportedly flown by a U.S. helicopter to Damascus to sign the memorandum, underscoring the U.S. role and its 'green light'.

 The agreement was welcomed by France and the European Council, among others.

 Implementation and violations

+Syrian president Ahmed al-Sharaa announced the 14-point agreement on the ceasefire and the integration of the Syrian Democratic Forces (SDF), which was signed by SDF Commander-in-Chief Mazloum Abdi, 18 January 2026 (Note: Abdi put an electronic signature to the deal.)

 On 8 April, pro-Turkey forces started reducing their presence in Afrin Region.
 This was interpreted by Bedran Kurd, a Kurdish official, as step towards point 5, for enabling the return of displaced residents of Afrin.
 The SDF aimed at having the replacement security forces be mainly local.

 On 12 April, as part of the deal, national Syrian forces arrived at Tishrin Dam, over which military control had changed several times during the civil war.
 Plans according to the deal included a joint military force to control the dam, without pro-Turkish factions, and a Kurdish civilian administration.
 As of May 2025, there have been delays in implementing the agreement.

 Planned meetings between the SDF and the al-Sharaa government in Paris on 25 July and 9–10 August were cancelled.
 The al-Sharaa authorities cited the July 2025 southern Syria clashes as a reason for being unable to attend the 25 July meeting and cited the "Unity Conference for North and East Syria" held in al-Hasakah as a reason for not attending the 9–10 August meeting.
 In late August, Hawar News Agency interpreted Turkish pressure as the reason for the al-Sharaa authorities cancelling the August meeting and viewed the negotiation process as having stalled, with no new meetings between the two sides scheduled.

 The Syrian transitional government engaged in various armed altercations with the Syrian Democratic Forces in the months after the agreement, predominantly in Deir ez-Zor province and near the town of Dayr Hafir.
 Both sides accused the other of violating the March 10 agreement concerning the integration of the Kurdish armed groups into the new Syrian government.
 Coinciding with the clashes the Foundation for Defense of Democracies warned of a 'wider conflict' if the US does not remain fully engaged in preventing the collapse of the March agreement.